mwaylabs/generator-m-ionic/README.md

 ## Gulp tasks
 #### gulp watch
-Prepares everything for development.
+Prepares everything for development and opens your default browser.
 Get ready to start coding!
 ```sh
 gulp watch
 ```
-Livereloads your application when changing/adding/deleting files to immediately reflect the changes you made.
-Restart this task when you're adding modules and bower components!
-This is because gulp will only notify the creation of the new folders, not the individual files inside.
+Livereloads your application when changing/adding/deleting files to immediately reflect the changes you make.
+If you don't want this task to open your browser just add the `--no-open` option and navigate to `http://localhost:9000` yourself.

 #### gulp watch-build